Mona-Alzahrani/SelectiveMV/README.md

 # SelectiveMV: Selective Multi-View Deep Model for 3D Object Classification (SelectiveMV)
-This repository is for the following paper _"Selective Multi-View Deep Model for 3D Object Classification (SelectiveMV)"_ introduced by [Mona Alzahrani](https://github.com/Mona-Alzahrani), Muhammad Usman, [Saeed Anwar](https://github.com/saeed-anwar), and Tarek Helmy, published in I3D 2024.
+This repository is for the following paper _"Selective Multi-View Deep Model for 3D Object Classification (SelectiveMV)"_ introduced by [Mona Alzahrani](https://github.com/Mona-Alzahrani), Muhammad Usman, [Saeed Anwar](https://saeed-anwar.github.io/), and Tarek Helmy, 2024.

 ## Requirements:
 The model is built in _Visual Studio Code_ editor using: